cferdinandi/vanilla-js-guides/content/dom-injection-and-traversal.md

 ## What you'll learn

-- How to detect when the viewport is ready.
+- How to get, set, and replace HTML.
-- How to manipulate HTML.
+- How to get, set and replace text.
-- How to add and remove elements from the DOM.
+- How to add, copy, and remove elements from the DOM.
-- How to traverse up and down the DOM.
+- How to reduce your risk of cross-site scripting (XSS) attacks.
-- How to detect when elements are in the viewport.
+- How to traverse up, down, and sideways in the DOM.
-- How to calculate distances in the viewport.
+- How to detect when elements are in and out of the viewport.
 - How to put it all together and write a working project with DOM injection and traversal.

 {{<guide-formats>}}